Asra-Bukhari/WildSAT/README.md

-# WildSAT — Ecological Intelligence Dashboard
+# WildSAT: Ecological Intelligence Dashboard

 WildSAT is an AI-powered ecological intelligence system that performs semantic retrieval and ecosystem analysis from satellite imagery using multimodal deep learning.